 Today, most colleges provide online tours so that you can learn the basics of campus life.
 But you might also want to look at things like campus social life, availability of financial aid, diversity, religious affiliations, and classroom and teacher ratios.
 Leveraging information that is freely available on the Internet may help you learn things about a school that might cross them off your list.
 Or it might help you focus on a core set of your most desirable schools.

-Also, since campus visits can be costly, you might want to hold off on a tour until you've been accepted by the school.
+Also, since campus visits can be costly, you might want to hold off on a tour until the school has accepted you.

-It is an exciting time for both students and parents to prepare for college.
-But, when you are surprised with fees you were not aware of, it can cause added stress.
-By getting an understanding of upcoming costs, it is easier to avoid or reduce some of the expenses.
+It is an exciting time for students and parents to prepare for college.
+But, when you are surprised with fees you were unaware of, it can cause added stress.
+By understanding upcoming costs, it is easier to avoid or reduce some of the expenses.
 A little knowledge and research of upfront fees will save you money as you help your child get into their dream college.